A dependent theory with few indiscernibles: Construction of the theory

-Now we shall analyze the different subcases and show that there really is a bound $K$ for the number of new elements in $\cl_{\suc}\left(Ac\right)$ and that we can find $d'$ as above. \begin{casenv} \item $c\in A_{0}$: obvious --- there are no new elements. \item $c$ is in a branch of $A_{0}$, i.e. there is $c<y\in A_{0}$ and assume $y$ is minimal in this sense.
+We will be done once we prove Claim I. \begin{proof} (of Claim I) Again we need to divide into cases: \begin{casenv} \item $c\in A_{0}'$: there is nothing to do. \item $c$ is in a branch of $A_{0}'$, i.e., there is $c<y\in A_{0}'$ and assume $y$ is minimal in this sense (it exists since $A_{0}'$ is closed under $\wedge$).
 We again divide into cases: